nathan-smeal/cs7641/lessons/ml_p2_lesson_02_clustering.md

 $$\forall D \; \forall k>0, \; P_D = P_{kD} $$

 **Consistency**: Shrinking the intra-clustering distances or expanding the inter-cluster distances should not change the clustering.
+Again, emphasize that distance is a generic metric for similarity here.
+If you make a cluster more similar and other clusters less similar to each other, there shouldn't be a change in clustering.

 $$P_D = P_{D'}$$